Uriel (Supernatural): Development

 Helping to flesh out the angel mythology in the series' fourth season, Uriel is primarily portrayed by Wisdom.
 The actor received an offer for the role without an audition.
 He envisioned the angelic character as "someone with wings, dressed in white, and wearing a gown", and it "really kind of flipped [his] pages" that Uriel ended up a "heavy-duty guy who wants to smite everybody".
 Finding the character "totally fleshed out", Wisdom felt honored that he was approached for the part.
 The actor prepared for the role by reading the Book of Enoch and other angel lore.
 He found the materials "pretty scary", noting, "There's some pretty powerful, visionary stuff, and you see a lot of angels we really don't associate with angelic life."
 However, Wisdom would have liked to see the compassion that Uriel portrays in other angel lore, feeling that it "would add something interesting".

 When introduced in the episode "It's the Great Pumpkin, Sam Winchester", Uriel is facing away from the Winchesters as he speaks to them.
-Noting that "No actor wants to have his back to [the main characters] during a scene", Wisdom chose to "just [have] trust" in production's decision.
+Noting that "No actor wants to have his back to [the main characters] during a scene", Wisdom chose to "just [have] trust" in the production's decision.
 This choice paid off, in Wisdom's opinion, because "with every passing line, Uriel's gravity just grew".
 The actor elaborated, "I thought that was theatrically very powerful, because from that moment of meeting the two boys, it's very clear what our relationship is going to be and what my mission is."
 Uriel does not demonstrate his angelic power until the episode "Heaven and Hell", in which he effortlessly kills two demons.
 Wisdom enjoyed the "challenge as an actor" of conveying a power "bigger than [himself]".